DIGITAL TRAINING KIT

 We hope this Digital Training Kit was useful for you!

-For more and always updated information about youth work and Digital Resources, check the page Smart and digital youth work resources: where to find more, published by Coyote Magazine (partnership between the European Commission and Council of Europe in the field of youth), that gathers information about the different corners and overlaps of youth work practice, policy and research.
+For more and always updated information about youth work and Digital Resources, check the page Smart and digital youth work resources: where to find more (in english), published by Coyote Magazine (partnership between the European Commission and Council of Europe in the field of youth), that gathers information about the different corners and overlaps of youth work practice, policy and research.